Samuel Jackson (Royal Navy officer): Later service and flag rank

 Niger being unrepairable, Jackson stayed ashore for the next five years.
 For part of this he commanded the laid up frigate HMS Madagascar until she was broken up in May 1819.
 He was then given command of the Ordinary at Sheerness Dockyard on 29 October 1822, which position he held for the proscribed period of three years.
 In September 1827 a friend of Jackson's, the naval officer and explorer Frederick William Beechey, named one of the points at the entrance to Port Clarence, Alaska after him in compliment to some assistance Jackson had given him in starting the voyage of exploration.

 Jackson did not receive his next command until 5 April 1836 when he was given the ship of the line HMS Bellerophon, which he sailed out to the Mediterranean in.
 Here he served as flag captain to Rear-Admiral Sir Charles Paget for twenty months before relinquishing his command.
 Jackson did not stay on half pay for long as he was appointed to command the royal yacht HMS Royal Sovereign, the largest yacht built during the reign of King George III, on 19 February 1838.
 At the same time he was appointed captain-superintendent of Pembroke Dockyard, where the yacht was based.
 He was described in his service as captain-superintendent as a "Nelson man".
 He relinquished these appointments upon his promotion to rear-admiral, which occurred on 23 November 1841.
 He was not employed again by the Royal Navy after this.
 Jackson died on 16 January 1845 at Bognor, Sussex.

 Ancient coins

-While serving in command of Bellerophon in the Mediterranean, Jackson met soldier, antiquarian and scholar Sir Thomas Reade who was at the time the British consul general in Tunis.
+While serving in command of Bellerophon in the Mediterranean, Jackson met soldier, antiquarian and scholar Thomas Reade who was at the time the British consul general in Tunis.
 Together they obtained a large collection of ancient Roman, Greek, and Cufic coins, probably from a merchant, at Carthage.
 Jackson had previously met and made a friend of the doctor Benjamin Fonseca Outram, while serving on Superb as a lieutenant.
 In 1843 Outram exhibited Jackson and Reade's coin collection to a meeting of the Royal Numismatic Society.
 Some time after this the collection was lost and not rediscovered until 1986 in Scotland.
 Upon its rediscovery the collection was examined again, and has been described as singularly important.
 Among the 483 coins is the largest single collection of Umayyad and Abbasid copper coins, and the oldest known hoard of Roman Republic coinage found in North Africa.